 – Karen Mellish-may

 It started when I read this vaguely dismissive piece in the New York Times about why reading has become “too social” and should remain a fundamentally private experience.

 Then I read Kristen’s post over on Motherese yesterday about the sheer variety of book club experiences out there and her uncertainty as to what she’s meant to get out of them anyway.

-Please contact Linda Celliers should you be interested in joining us in our new Club Year.
+Please contact Linda Celliers if you are interested in joining with us

 “It is lots of fun to be part of a group with such diversity in: age, interests, careers, preferences!
 A couple of things we all have in common—we like to read and we like treats!! – Nancy Harvey

 Click on the book title for more information